schreyack/HomeAssistant-xLights-Integration/README.md

 The examples contain your Node-RED flows along with example code to use for each domain.
 In my case, I have HA set to xlights universe 600.
 Set that to whatever you prefer in your case.

 In the event you have trouble - add a debug node in the flow and watch the debug output to see what is going wrong.

+On the xLights side, you will add you HA instance IP address just like any other controller.
+Make sure you enable Dedup and disable Monitor.